Research and Faculty

 Our award-winning faculty, including several national academy members, across disciplines to create new knowledge while maintaining a solid grounding in the fundamentals.
 They transfer their expertise and passion for their fields to every student and collaborator as they continue to advance scientific and engineering knowledge.

-- Center for Innovation in Global Health Technologies
+- Center for Innovation in Global Health Technologies (CIGHT)

 - Center for Intelligent Processing of Composites (CIPC)